By Don Bell | ⏱️ 9 minute read

 The Apostle Paul says, "For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith" (Romans 12:3).

-The Greek word μέτρον (metron) translated as measure implies a small portion; hence, a seed.
-Since each of us has been given a small portion of faith, a seed with a God-given capacity for growth, Paul is cautioning us not to have an exaggerated opinion of ourselves and our faith capabilities, but to realize that the "portion of faith" that God has entrusted us with must be nurtured and increased to bring optimum results.
+Since each of us has been given a small portion of faith, a seed with a God-given capacity for growth, Paul is cautioning us not to have an exaggerated opinion of ourselves and our faith capabilities, but to realize that the "measure of faith" that God has entrusted us with must be nurtured and increased to bring optimum results.
 Understanding this process is essential for knowing how to strengthen your faith effectively.

 False humility would have you say, "My main desire is to build up others!"
-However, it's not realistic to focus on building up others while neglecting to first build up yourself in faith.
+However, it's not realistic to focus on building up others while neglecting first to build up yourself in faith.

-Jesus teaches, "'You shall love your neighbor as YOURSELF'" (Matthew 22:39, emphasis added).
-Primarily, you must first love and edify yourself; otherwise, you will find yourself having limited ability to love and edify your neighbor.
+Jesus teaches, "You shall love your neighbor as yourself" (Matthew 22:39, emphasis added).
+You must first love and edify yourself; otherwise, you'll have limited ability to love and edify your neighbor.

 God's desire is for each believer to be strong in faith.
 That's because your measure of faith helps to set the benchmark for how effectively you can love and edify your neighbor!